Pussy (horse): 1836: five-year-old season

 On 4 April at the Craven Meeting, Pussy finished third to the colts Redshank and Coriolanus in the Craven Stakes.
 At Newmarket a few weeks later, Pussy was second to Mr. Forth's mare Famine in the King's Plate.
 Pussy was beaten by the colts Knobstick and Jacob Faithful for the gold Cup Stakes run in May at Epsom.
 At Reigate, Pussy was third for the Gold Cup, losing to Colonel Peel's Jacob Faithful and Mr. Robertson's gelding Olympic.
 Pussy was unplaced for the Goodwood Stakes and the Duke of Richmond's Plate of £100 run at Goodwood in July and the Brighton Stakes.
 At Egham on 23 August, Pussy finished second to the colt Lucifer in a gold cup race, was third in the Surrey and Middlesex Stakes and won the Egham Stakes.
 Pussy won the Rockingham Stakes held at Rochester on 6 September, running against one other horse.

 1837: six-year-old season

 On 24 April at Newmarket, Lord Suffield's colt Alfred beat Pussy in a match race.
 The next day at the same meeting, Pussy won the King's Plate, beating three other mares.
 In the last start of her racing career, Pussy finished second in the Jockey Club Plate to the colt Calmuck.
 She was then "put to the stud."
 In horseman George Tattersall's opinion, Pussy "fairly earned the character of an industrious mare though [she was] scarcely entitled to the name and fame of a good or fortunate racer."

 Stud career

 Pussy was retired to Lord Bentinck's stud in 1837.
 Pussy was sold on 14 September 1846 at Doncaster for 185 guineas.
-Pussy produced seven foals between 1839 and 1848.
-No foals are listed for Pussy in the sixth volume of the General Stud Book after 1848 and she does not appear in volume seven.
+Pussy was purchased by Anton Ritter v.
+Myslowski and exported to Poland in November 1847.
+Pussy produced ten foals between 1839 and 1850.